Paula Cole: 1993–1998: Harbinger and This Fire

 Harbinger featured songs dwelling on Cole's personal thoughts on discrimination and unhappiness.
 The songs were musically lush but driven and bleak.
 The accompanying artwork featured photographs of Cole with a boyishly short haircut, wearing loose fitting black sweatclothes, combat boots and nose ring.
-The Imago label folded and promotion of Harbinger was limited, affecting its sales.
+Imago Records folded and promotion of Harbinger was limited, affecting its sales.
 A single, "I Am So Ordinary", was released with a black-and-white video that reflected the album's artwork.

 In late 1996, Cole released her second album on Warner, This Fire, which was entirely self-produced.
 The album's debut single, "Where Have All the Cowboys Gone?", went to No. 8 on Billboard magazine's pop chart.
 The follow-up single "I Don't Want to Wait" reached No. 11, its popularity bolstered by its use as the theme song for the hit teen drama series Dawson's Creek which debuted over a year after the album.
 The single "Me" (No. 35 Airplay chart) was also released as a radio-only single.
 The title "Hush, Hush, Hush", a duet with Peter Gabriel, talks about AIDS and about a young man dying in his father's comforting arms.
 "Feelin' Love" was a single that was included on the soundtrack to City of Angels.

-Cole was a featured artist on Sarah McLachlan's Lilith Fair during its prototype year, 1996, and for the major tours of 1997 and 1998.
+In 1996, Cole, along with Sarah McLachlan, Suzanne Vega, Lisa Loeb and others, was a featured performer in a four show mini-tour that served as a prototype for what would become the Lilith Fair tour.
+She was also a headliner for the Lilith Fair tours in 1997 and 1998.
 She was nominated for several Grammy Awards in 1997.
-Among them was "Producer of the Year" (Cole was the third woman to ever be nominated in this category after Janet Jackson in 1990 and Mariah Carey in 1992); she did not win, but she did go on to win "Best New Artist" that same year.
+Among them was "Producer of the Year" (Cole was the third woman to ever be nominated in this category after Janet Jackson in 1990 and Mariah Carey in 1992, but the first as a solo nomination); she did not win, but she did go on to win "Best New Artist" that same year.